-Before you work up a list of the commercial kitchen equipment you need, do your homework to find out what local regulations require in food trucks, specifically; those regulations may have an impact on the type of equipment you choose for your food truck.
+Before you create your food truck equipment list, do your homework to find out what local regulations require first.
 In many areas, food truck regulations differ from restaurant regulations, so it’s critical to do proactive and specific research.
 Health code, fire code, and other regulations will likely require you to have:

-- A three-compartment sink for washing utensils, pots, pans and dishes
+- Three-compartment sink for washing utensils and dishes

-- A Type I exhaust hood over your cooking equipment with a fire suppression system
+- Type I exhaust hood with a fire suppression system

 - Mechanical systems (plumbing, fresh– and gray–water tanks, electrical wiring/panel, gas lines, etc.) installed to local standards

-Many locations now require food truck operators to use a licensed commercial kitchen (a commissary or restaurant) to store and prepare ingredients as well as provide cleaning and sanitation support for the food truck.
-In that case, you may need less cooking equipment in your truck and more warming and holding equipment, like convection or speed ovens and hot boxes and hot food wells.
+Many locations now require food truck operators to use a licensed commercial kitchen (a commissary or restaurant) to store and prepare ingredients, as well as provide cleaning and sanitation support for the food truck.
+If that’s the case, you may need less cooking equipment in your truck and more warming and holding equipment, such as convection ovens, hot boxes, and hot food wells.

 Food Truck Equipment & Supplies

-Think through your concept, menu and operations procedures carefully before you select equipment.
-Fryers, for example, are very dangerous in mobile kitchens and often require special safety measures to prevent grease spills and/or fires.
-You may decide a small combi oven is a better choice to prepare “fried” foods.
-Soda fountain beverages require an ice machine and storage for carbon dioxide tanks and syrup boxes, as well as cups, lids, and straws.
-Canned or bottled beverages may be less hassle.
+Think through your concept and operations procedures carefully before selecting equipment.
+For example, fryers often require special safety measures to prevent grease spills or fires in mobile kitchens.
+You may decide a combi oven is preferable to prepare “fried” foods.
+Soda fountain beverages require an ice machine and storage for carbon dioxide tanks.
+Canned drinks may be less hassle.

-Remember, too, that many types of equipment, such as refrigerators, need a certain amount of clearance from walls, ceiling or other equipment to operate properly and within warranty.
+Remember that many types of equipment, such as refrigerators, need a certain amount of clearance from walls, ceilings, or other appliances to operate properly.
 And only certain manufacturers will warranty equipment used in food trucks, so be sure to work with an equipment expert like the product specialists at Central Restaurant Products.

-It’s tough to design a food truck layout or even determine the size of the truck you need without first figuring out what equipment is essential to your concept and operation.
-Once you have the basics, food truck manufacturers are experts at helping you decide how large your truck should be and the most efficient layout.
-Most manufacturers have sample floor plans on their websites.
+It’s tough to design a food truck layout without first figuring out what equipment is essential.
+Once you settle on the basics, food truck manufacturers are experts at helping you decide how large your truck should be and how to create an efficient food truck equipment layout.
+Most manufacturers even have sample floor plans on their websites.

 - Single-door reach-in refrigerator for cold food and ingredient storage

-- Single glass-door, countertop, or undercounter refrigerator for bottled or can beverages
+- Countertop or undercounter refrigerator for bottled or can beverages

 - Stainless steel prep table